From Terry and Darlene Wildman AKA RainSong

-After finishing the YWAM DTS school the end of May 2000 we planned to drive back to Arizona to apply to serve at the Youth With a Mission base on the Hopi Indian reservation.
+After finishing the YWAM DTS school at the end of May 2000 we planned to drive back to Arizona to apply to serve at the Youth With a Mission base on the Hopi Indian reservation.

-But first we drove to Michigan to attend a wedding, as one of our daughters was getting married.
-After the wedding we visited for a few days and then began our journey to the Hopi Indian Reservation in Arizona.
+But first, we drove to Michigan to attend a wedding, as one of our daughters was getting married.
+After the wedding, we visited for a few days and then began our journey to the Hopi Indian Reservation in Arizona.

-We decided to reconnect with a few friends in the northern Michigan.
+We decided to reconnect with a few friends in northern Michigan.
 Our friend Alan Leese had started a church there called Hidden Springs.
 We attended the Sunday morning service and shared a few songs with them.
 They gave us time to share our hearts and the vision that Creator was calling us to.
 We also connected with a couple of our YWAM classmates who lived in the Upper Peninsula.

 As we took a Northern route through the upper peninsula of Michigan, it was like our eyes had been opened to a new world.
-Everywhere we traveled we noticed the Indian names used for cities, counties, road signs, lakes and more.
+Everywhere we traveled we noticed the Indian names used for cities, counties, road signs, lakes, and more.
 The “signs” were obvious to us now, but so unread in the past.
-We had a sense that we would be back to Michigan to connect with the tribes there in the future.
+We had a sense that we would be back in Michigan to connect with the tribes there in the future.

 Our route to Arizona took us through Wisconsin.
 We decided to stop and visit one of the YWAM locations on the Lac Courte Oreilles Indian reservation in Wisconsin.
 While we were there we met a young Ojibwe woman who was so excited.
 She had just purchased a CD from David Ruis that had a song that used a few words from her Native language.
 She kept playing it over and over again.
 A few years later we were honored to sing that song during a meeting where she wore her Native regalia and danced to honor her faith in Jesus along with her Native culture!